deven-org/telemetry-functions/docs/CONTRIBUTE.md

 - `AUTHOR_NAME`
 - `AUTHOR_EMAIL`

-These variables are stored in Netlify for production, but when running the app locally, a `.env` file should be added to the root folder.
+These variables are stored in GitHub repository variables for production, but when running the app locally, a `.env` file should be added to the root folder.
 The `.env` file should use the format established in the `/.env.template` file already in the repo.

 The variable `CONFLICT_RETRIES` is used to define the number of attempts to store the data in the github repository.
 If it's not set it defaults to 0, that means there is no retry if the data can't be stored with the first attempt.
 For testing purposes the variable could also be set to -1, so that the data isn't stored at all.

-### OAuth App

-In order to access Github data, telemetry-functions uses a Githup OAuth App.
-This app gets added to a Github repo or organization from which data will be collected, and passes an authorization token to telemetry-functions.
-The token is then used during REST API requests to Github in for authentication.

 ## Issues